 As promised on my previous Entity Framework-related post I will try through a series of posts which will contain examples, to talk about the ADO.
 NET Entity Framework and all the cool features it provides the developer with.
 This post discusses Inheritance in ADO .NET Entity Framework.

 Inheritance allows creating entities having as base type other entities, thus allowing constructing even more sophisticated data models with ease.

 Enroll to our online course “Entity Framework: Getting Started – Complete Beginners Guide“

 Learn all about Entity Framework, what it is, how it works, how to use it for data access when developing .NET apps, what are its available workflows and their pros and cons.
 Also, via comprehensive live demonstrations, we will build many apps using Visual Studio with C# and Entity Framework.

 The introductory post provided information on how you can create an entity data model by connecting to a SQL Server 2008 database.

 About Inheritance in Entity Framework

 For better explaining inheritance in this post, I edited the authors table on the pubs database and added another column named type.
-Then I updated the records and populated this new columnn with data as on the below screenshot:
+Then I updated the records and populated this new column with data as on the below screenshot:

 So, you can see some authors having values (SF or CM) in the type column.
 This column presents the type of publications some authors create.
 SF stands for Science Fiction and CM for something else (I forgot what to be honest :).
 Authors having no type (that is, NULL) means that they create publications not belonging to a specific genre/type all the time.